 Out-of-State Tuition is charged for non-residents of the State of Tennessee in addition to maintenance fees.
 Undergraduate non-resident students are assessed full per-credit-hour out-of-state rate for 1-12 credit hours and a reduced rate for 13 credits hours and above; graduate non-resident students are assessed full per-credit-hour rate for 1-10 credit hours and a reduced rate for 11 credit hours and above.
-Residency classification is determined by the ETSU Office of Admissions for undergraduate students or the ETSU School of Graduate Students for graduate students.
+Residency classification is determined by the ETSU Office of Admissions for undergraduate students or the ETSU College of Graduate and Continuing Studies for graduate students.

 ETSU Course Fees

 ETSU Course Fees (Incidental Fees) are assessed by academic departments to support specialized instruction, academic technology, and/or materials.